Welcome to OpenSMOKE++

 News from OpenSMOKE++

-New paper on combustion of isolated fuel droplets
+New paper on combustion of isolated droplets

 PhD Position available!